Convex Hulls of Reachable Sets: Proof of Theorem

 At first sight, \OCP{d} and \BVP{d} suggest using Algorithm \ref{alg:2} to reconstruct the convex hull of the reachable set $\hull(\X_T)$ (similar ideas are investigated in \cite{Gornov2015} and in \cite{Baier2009}).
 However, this procedure can be computationally expensive.
 Also, \OCP{d} is generally non-convex, so Algorithm \ref{alg:2} could be prone to local minima and under-estimating the reachable sets.
 Thus, Algorithm \ref{alg:2} may be unsuitable for applications that require efficient reachable set over-approximations.
 Carrying on the analysis using samples of $p_d(0)\in\cS^{n-1}$ and observing that the norm of $p_d(t)$ does not play a role in the problem (Section \ref{sec:structure_proof:guessing}) is key to our result.

 Lemma \ref{lem:qt_solves_ode} implies that extremal trajectories are completely specified by the initial value of the adjoint vector $p_d(0)\in\cS^{n-1}$.
 Thus, given $p_d(0)=d^0$, we can integrate \PMPODE{d^0} to obtain the corresponding reachable extremal states $x_d(t)$, independently of the search direction $d$ (as $d$ is implicitly encoded in $p_d(0)$).
 This observation is the key insight behind Algorithm \ref{alg:1}, that consists of integrating \PMPODE{d^0} for different values of $d^0\in\cS^{n-1}$ to recover the convex hulls of the reachable sets.
+To gain further intuition with the linear case, see Appendix \ref{apdx:linear_case}.

-\section{The boundary structure of $\hull(\X_t)$,\\geometric estimation, and error bounds}
+\section{The boundary structure of $\hull(\X_t)$, geometric estimation, and error bounds}

 How accurate are the estimates returned by Algorithm \ref{alg:1}, which approximates the reachable convex hulls $\hull(\X_t)$ with the convex hulls of a finite number of state trajectories?
 First, we show that the boundaries of the convex hulls of reachable sets are smooth submanifolds under Assumptions \ref{assumption:f}-\ref{assumption:X0} (Lemma \ref{lem:partial_hull_reachable_submanifold}).
 This smooth boundary structure implies tight error bounds for convex-hull sampling-based estimators (Theorem \ref{thm:error_bound}).
 Indeed, error bounds of sample-based approximations typically rely on smoothness properties of the functions of interest and on sufficient coverage of the samples, as shown below.